J-Yhwh/browse-track-analyze/README.md

 __A privacy focused tool for understanding how websites track users across different browsers and operating systems.__

-This project utilises Python-based analytic tools and scripts to **scrape** browser cookies and tracker data from mujltiple platforms  (macOS Safari, Brave on macOS/Windows, Microsoft Edge, etc.) in latent form from the cache.
-The collected data are then collated and parsed by EDA(Exploratory Data Analytics), and then Machine Learning is applied to identify behavourial patterns, clustering, and potentially invasive tracking.
+This project utilises Python-based analytic tools and scripts to **scrape** browser cookies and tracker data from multiple platforms  (macOS Safari, Brave on macOS/Windows, Microsoft Edge, etc.) in latent form from the cache.
+The collected data are then collated and parsed by EDA(Exploratory Data Analytics), and then Machine Learning is applied to identify behavioural patterns, clustering, and potentially invasive tracking.

 ### Goal
 Move beyond simple detection → **quantify and compare** the extent different browsers and OS environments allow for tracking, and **raise awareness about the sheer volume of trackers** users encounter daily.